Unbiased Markov chain Monte Carlo with couplings: Discussion

 \section{Discussion}

-With the telescopic sum argument of \citet{glynn2014exact} and couplings of MCMC algorithms, we have introduced unbiased estimators of integrals with respect to the target distribution, with a variance that can be controlled with tuning parameters ($k$ and $m$).
-In practice, we propose to choose $k$ as a large quantile of the meeting times.
-Then $m$ can be set as a large multiple of $k$.
+By combining the powerful technique of \citet{glynn2014exact} with couplings of MCMC algorithms, unbiased estimators of integrals with respect to the target distribution can be constructed.
+Their efficiency can be controlled with tuning parameters $k$ and $m$, for which we have proposed guidelines: $k$ can be chosen as a large quantile of the meeting time $\tau$, and $m$ as a multiple of $k$.
 Improving on these simple guidelines stands as a subject for future research.
-In numerical experiments we have argued that the proposed estimators yield a practical way of parallelizing MCMC computations, applicable to a wide range of settings; the supplementary materials contain further experiments.
-We stress that coupling pairs of Markov chains does not improve their marginal mixing properties, and that misleading confidence intervals are obtained for any fixed computational budget if the initial distribution and the MCMC kernels are poorly designed, as in Section \ref{subsec:Random-Walk-Metropolis-bimodal}.
-Misleading results would also be obtained if an impatient user stops the coupled chains before they meet.
+In numerical experiments we have argued that the proposed estimators yield a practical way of parallelizing MCMC computations in a range of settings.
+We stress that coupling pairs of Markov chains does not improve their marginal mixing properties, and that poor mixing of the underlying chains can lead to poor performance of the resulting estimator.
+The choice of initial distribution $\pi_0$ can have undesirable effects on the estimators, as in the multimodal example of Section \ref{subsec:Random-Walk-Metropolis-bimodal}.
+Unreliable estimators would also result from stopping the chains before their meeting time.

-We have considered different couplings of MCMC algorithms, based on maximal couplings and common random numbers.
-These allow us to compute unbiased estimators without requiring further analytical knowledge about the target distribution or about the MCMC kernels.
-More sophisticated couplings are also possible, and include optimal transport couplings to bring two chains together quickly and, subsequently, facilitate exact meeting using a maximal coupling.
+Couplings of MCMC algorithms can be devised using maximal couplings, reflection couplings, and common random numbers.
+We have focused on couplings that can be implemented without further analytical knowledge about the target distribution or about the MCMC kernels.
+However, these couplings might result in prohibitively large meeting times, either because the marginal chains mix slowly, as in \ref{subsec:Random-Walk-Metropolis-bimodal}, or because the coupling strategy is ineffective, as in Section \ref{subsec:Metropolis=002013Hastings}.

 Regarding convergence diagnostics, the proposed framework yields the following representation for the total variation between $\pi_k$ and $\pi$, where $\pi_k$ denotes the marginal distribution of $X_k$: